-Most students write a thesis for their capstone experience in our MS in CS program.
-The thesis is a 6-credit endeavor where a student works with a thesis advisor to develop a thesis proposal, conduct research and document the research in the form of a formal thesis with an oral defense.
+Master students are required to complete their capstone experience at the end of their graduate studies.
+The capstone experience is a 6-credit endeavor where a student works with a faculty advisor to develop a proposal, followed by either a research or a comprehensive special project and document the development process in the form of a formal scientific document with an oral defense.

-To register for either of these courses, a student must complete the Permission to Register for Thesis form which requires signatures from the student's advisor, the CSC Graduate Coordinator and the Department Chairperson.
-The form should then be submitted to the Department Chairperson who will then request that a course be created in Banner under your advisor's name.
-After this is done, the Registrar's Office will contact the student to let he/she know that they can now register for the newly created course.
+To register for either of these courses, a student must complete the corresponding Permission to Register form which requires agreement from the student's advisor, the CSC Graduate Coordinator and the Department Chairperson.
+The form should be submitted to the CSC Graduate Coordinator who will then request the course creation and automatic registration.

-First and foremost, the written style of the thesis must adhere to the School of Graduate Studies thesis format guidelines (see "Thesis Format" section).
-Beyond the School of Graduate Studies' requirements, the Computer Science Department uses the IEEE style standard.
-This is the style format that the School of Graduate Study is expecting from our department.
-The IEEE 2007 Style Manual can be found on the IEEE site or is also available as a pdf.
-Here is another site that has proved to be helpful with the proper format and style particularly for references.
+The written style of the thesis must adhere to the School of Graduate Studies guidelines.
+Beyond the School of Graduate Studies' requirements, the Computer Science Department requires the IEEE style standard.
+The IEEE 2016 Style Manual can be found on the IEEE site.